microsoft/delta-kusto/README.md

 ![Overview diagram](documentation/overview.png)

-The green boxes represent [sources](documentation/sources.md).
+The green boxes (*current* and *target*) represent [sources](documentation/sources.md).
 A source can be:

 * ADX Database
-* Kusto scripts (either a Kusto script file or a hierarchy of folders containing Kusto scripts)
+* Kusto scripts (stand alone script file or a hierarchy of folders containing Kusto script files)

 Delta-Script computes the *delta* between the two sources.
 The *delta* can be represented as a Kusto script containing the kusto commands required to run on the *current source* so it would be identical to *target source*.

 This *delta script* can either be applied directly to an ADX Database or saved as a Kusto script for human validation.
-Human validation often are required, especially if `.drop` commands are issued (which could result in data lost).
+Human validation often are required, especially if `.drop` commands are issued (to prevent unwanted data lost).

-Using different combinations of sources can enable different scenarios.
+Using different combinations of sources can enable different scenarios as we explore in the next sub sections.

+### 1. Empty (current) to Kusto scripts (target)

+The current source is actually optional (target is mandatory).
+If it is ommited or if an empty script is provided, the delta script becomes a complete script to recreate the target database (delta scripts can be exported in a folder hierarchy for human readability and easy git-diff).

-### 1. ADX Database (current) to Kusto scripts (target)
+### 2. ADX Database (current) to Kusto scripts (target)

-This scenario is the most straightforward CI / CD scenario:  take an ADX database and bring its content to the state of a target set of scripts.
+This is a typical CI / CD scenario:  take an ADX database and bring its content to the state of a target set of scripts.

 ![ADX to Script](documentation/adx-to-script.png)

 Delta Kusto can generate a delta script with the minimal command set to bring the database to the *state* of the target script.
 For instance, if a table is missing in the database, the delta script will contain the corresponding `.create table` command.

-### 2. Kusto scripts (current) to ADX Database (target)
+### 3. Kusto scripts (current) to ADX Database (target)

 Here we reverse the roles from the previous scenario.

 ![Script to ADX](documentation/script-to-adx.png)

-Here are two use case for that scenario:

-1. We start with an empty *current* script:  the delta script becomes a complete script to recreate the target database (delta scripts can be exported in a folder hierarchy for human readability and easy git-diff)
-1. The *current* script could represent the last state of a production database and the *target* database could be the dev database.
-In this case, the delta script will show the changes done in the dev environment.
+The *current* script could represent the last state of a production database and the *target* database could be the dev database.
+The delta script will show the changes done in the dev environment.

 Basically, this scenario is useful to reverse engineer changes done *manually* to an environment.

-### 3. Kusto scripts (current) to Kusto scripts (target)
+### 4. Kusto scripts (current) to Kusto scripts (target)

 This is the *offline sync* scenario:  we take 2 set of scripts and generate the delta between them.